Number of Trials:

 - Transition from operating at a loss to being a profitable business unit

 - Better financial and staff allocation mangement

-"CC CMTS helped us identify missed financial opportunities to turn the business around, grow exponentially, and become profitable."
+"CC CTMS helped us identify missed financial opportunities to turn the business around, grow exponentially, and become profitable."

 When Sarah Madia joined Northwestern Medicine’s Office of Research, the team had realized that their current tracking system, consisting mainly of excel spreadsheets,

 was not going to enable them to grow.
 The site, which at the time had approximately 20 active trials, was losing money and needed a better way to track both financial data and overall study management.
 Madia had used another CTMS at her previous job, but knew it wasn’t dynamic enough to do the job Northwestern needed.
 In choosing CC CTMS, Northwestern Medicine was not only able to better manage all aspects of their trials, they increased active studies by 10 fold and became profitable within five years.